plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Note that the first row has only 4 elements whereas all others have 5.
 If the first row contains one fewer elements than the other rows, then R assumes that the first row contains column names.

-Use this command to read these data into a data frame:
+:large_blue_diamond: Use this command to read these data into a data frame:

     > d <- read.table("myfile.txt")

-If you get an error, it is probably because the current working directory used by R is not the directory in which you stored your file.
+:large_blue_diamond: If you get an error, it is probably because the current working directory used by R is not the directory in which you stored your file.
 You can ask R to tell you the current working directory:

     > getwd()

 and you can set the current working directory as described below.

-Assuming that you are using Windows and _myfile.txt_ is stored in _C:\phylogenetics\rlab_:
+:large_blue_diamond: Assuming that you are using Windows and _myfile.txt_ is stored in _C:\phylogenetics\rlab_:

     > setwd("C:\\phylogenetics\\rlab")  # Windows version

 Note that (for rather esoteric reasons) the single backslash characters in the actual path must be replaced by double backslashes in R commands.

-If instead you were using a Mac and _myfile.txt_ was stored on your desktop, then you would do this:
+:large_blue_diamond: If instead you were using a Mac and _myfile.txt_ was stored on your desktop, then you would do this:

     > setwd("~/Desktop")  # Mac version

-To ensure that your data were read correctly, simply type `d` to see the contents of the variable you created to hold the data:
+:large_blue_diamond: To ensure that your data were read correctly, simply type `d` to see the contents of the variable you created to hold the data:

     > d
       one two three four